JakenW/Photo-Web-App/src/readme.txt

 Additionally, I added the functionality which makes the local directory at the specified file path on the system.

 2nd Edit on 11/27/22:
+Added a template route for getting photos, within it containing a comment specifying what must be done within the route itself